What is the Game of Loteria?

 El Mariachi

-Everyone knows that roses symbolize passion and love, but at the same time, says a Turkish proverb, that thorns are endured for the love of roses, or in this case love.
+Everyone knows that roses symbolize love, and according to a Turkish proverb, thorns are endured for the love of roses.
 Perhaps Frida endured way too many thorns.
+“La Rosa” is a tribute to Frida Kahlo’s work and the sometimes turbulent nature of love.

 Chihuahua Dog